 Join Rabbi Laurie Matzkin virtually for a short exploration of the wisdom of this week’s Torah portion as we use the tools of breath, body awareness, and yoga-style stretching to center ourselves before Shabbat.
 Get out your mat or just find a quiet spot in your home.
-A big THANK YOU to Congregations Beth David and Sinai and Temple Emanuel for continuing to support this project and allow us to offer these classes for free to our extended community.
+A big THANK YOU to Congregations Beth David and Sinai and Temple Emanuel for supporting this project and allowing us to offer this class for free to our extended community.
 Note that the first 15 minutes will be a discussion, before our movement.
 Feel free to turn on some soothing music of your choice during the class.
-More info: email@example.com.
+More info: firstname.lastname@example.org.

 If you’re in your 20s or early 30s, the Moishe House website offers connections to online events: